MariwanJ/Design456App/README.md

 # Design456App
 WIP!!!!!!

 Turn Design456 Workbench to more powerful software.
-Combine FLTK, GLFW, and maybe Imgui to one application.
+Combine GLFW and Imgui to one application.
 Take benifit of each tool whenever you want to make a different type of window.
 All these tools will be used for making a good direct modeling tool.